mondora/asteroid/README.md

 ##### Returns

-A promise which resolves when the logout succeeds, or rejects when it fails.
+A promise which resolves to null when the logout succeeds, or rejects when it fails.

 ---